shobasantosh/ML-Spec---Andrew-Ng-Coursera/README.md

 Machine Learning Specialization - Andrew Ng Coursera

-This repository includes lab work from the three courses.
+This repository includes lab work from three courses in this specialization.
 Note that the code is given and I have replicated the majority to learn and practice the material.

 Course 1: Supervised Machine Learning: Regression and Classification